leadond/onboarding-saas/PRODUCTION_DEPLOYMENT_GUIDE.md

 ## 🎯 Executive Summary

-OnboardKit Flagship Platform is **100% complete** with all 21 flagship features implemented and tested.
+Onboard Hero Flagship Platform is **100% complete** with all 21 flagship features implemented and tested.
 This guide provides step-by-step instructions for deploying to production on Vercel, Netlify, or AWS.

 ### ✅ Implementation Status
 - **21 Flagship Features:** All implemented and functional